Selenium is a

 can conclude that as long as excess hydrogen peroxide and singlet

-oxygen is present the glutatione system will work to remove the
+oxygen is present, the glutatione system will work to remove

-radicals.
-As part of the initial repair of muscle damage an acute
+the radicals.
+As part of the initial repair of muscle damage,

-inflammatory process takes place.
-The immune system, specifically
+an acute inflammatory process takes place.
+The immune system,

-tissue for removal from the body.
-Instances of severe muscle
+bad or damaged tissue for removal from the body.
+Instances of

-damage (i.e. unaccustomed exercise) cause infiltration of neutrophils
+severe muscle damage (i.e. unaccustomed exercise) cause infiltration

-and macrophages into the tissue.
-Neutrophils and macrophages
+of neutrophils and macrophages into the tissue.
+Neutrophils and

-have a tendency to overkill in order to get all of the bad tissue.
+macrophages have a tendency to overkill in order to get all of

-delayed onset of muscle damage and response of the antioxidant
+between the delayed onset of muscle damage and response of the

-defense system need to be conducted.
-Superoxide production can
+antioxidant defense system need to be conducted.
+Superoxide production

 Control of post-exercise free radical production could actually